LoopKit/looptips/docs/how-to/iob.md

 <img src="../img/looped7.jpg" width="750">
 </p>

-The confirmation thnat adjustments were on-track would also be provided by looking at morning blood glucose and IOB the following morning.
-As you can see below, the user was exactly at target blood glucose and carrying a very small amount of IOB.
+The confirmation that adjustments were on-track would also be provided by looking at morning blood glucose and IOB the following morning.
+As you can see below, the user was at target blood glucose and carrying a very small amount of IOB.
 Also, there are far fewer instances of basals alternating off/on.
 All good signs that the basal adjustments were reasonable.

 <p align="center">
 <img src="../img/looped6.jpg" width="350">
 </p>

-Note: This entire scenario can also be applied in the situations where (1) blood glucose has been steady but above target and (2) Loop is holding significant positive IOB.
+Note: This entire scenario can also be applied in the situations where (1) blood glucose has been steady but above target and (2) Loop is holding significant positive IOB, and (3) Loop has been high temping fairly consistently.
 By increasing the scheduled basals, Loop will recalculate that the positive IOB was actually necessary (not extra) insulin delivery, and the positive IOB will decrease.
 This will help the prediction curve to more accurately realize that not all the insulin deliveries were being utilitized as "corrections" but rather as needed background basal.